cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

     // delete our commitment
     provableStore.delete(packetCommitmentPath(packet.sourcePort, packet.sourceChannel, packet.sequence))

+    // if there are no in-flight packets on our end, we can automatically go to FLUSHCOMPLETE if channel.flushStatus === FLUSHING && pendingInflightPackets(packet.sourcePort, packet.sourceChannel) == nil {
+        channel.flushStatus = FLUSHCOMPLETE
+        provableStore.set(channelPath(packet.sourcePort, packet.sourceChannel), channel)
+    }

     // only close on strictly ORDERED channels if channel.order === ORDERED {
-      // ordered channel: close the channel
+      // ordered channel: close the channel and reset flushStatus channel.state = CLOSED
-      channel.state = CLOSED
+      channel.flushStatus = NOTINFLUSH
       provableStore.set(channelPath(packet.sourcePort, packet.sourceChannel), channel)
     }
     // on ORDERED_ALLOW_TIMEOUT, increment NextSequenceAck so that next packet can be acknowledged after this packet timed out.